ssolunna/basic-ruby-projects/README.md

 ### [Recursion](https://www.theodinproject.com/lessons/ruby-recursion)
 - **Fibonacci**: Takes a number and returns an array containing that many numbers from the fibonacci sequence using iteration and recursion.
+- **Merge Sort**: Takes in an array and returns a sorted array, using a recursive merge sort methodology
 ___
 Created by [Selena Solunna](http://www.github.com/ssolunna)